BindraAgamjot256/BindraAgamjot256/README.md

 }

 const currentProject: Project = {
-    name: "[PortfoliOS]",
+    name: "PortfoliOS",
-    status: "In Development",
+    status: "In Development", // I am taking a break
     stack: ["Rust", "Assembly"],
     description: `
-        A full fledged OS,
+        A full-fledged OS,
-        With own sandboxed programming language,
+        With its own sandboxed programming language,
-        For my portfolio, in a CLI
+        Showcasing my wizardry in a CLI interface
     `
 };
 ```

+This isn't just a project—it's a journey to the heart of how computers tick.
+Expect dragons (bugs), treasure (neat features), and plenty of epic commits!

+---

 ## 📊 Quick Stats